NebbGroup/docs.qlarm.com/content/events-and-notifications/viewing-events/_index.md

 ## Filters
-The following filters are available for both Events and History tabs:
+The following filters are available for both "Event View" and "History" tabs:
-- "ENDPOINT FILTER" - the endpoint filter is preselected and is used to select Event Instances created for any of the Tags of the selected [Endpoint](/glossary#endpoint).
+- "ENDPOINT FILTER" - the endpoint filter is preselected and is used to select event instances created for any of the Tags of the selected [Endpoint](/glossary#endpoint).
 - "TAG FILTER" - the tag filter is populated with the selected Endpoint Tags and is not preselected.
-It filters Event Instances for selected Tag.
+It filters event instances for selected Tag.
-- "SEARCH FILTER" (by name) - filters the Event Instances with a name that contains the search string.
+- "SEARCH FILTER" (by name) - filters the event instances with a name that contains the search string.
-- "EVENT TYPE" - filters only the Event Instances from selected Event Type.
+- "EVENT TYPE" - filters only the event instances from selected Event Type.
-- "IN GRACE PERIOD" - If checked, only Event Instances that are in Grace Period will be displayed .
+- "IN GRACE PERIOD" - If checked, only event instances that are in Grace Period will be displayed .

-In the Events tab there are also:
+In the "Event View" tab there are also:
-- "EVENT STATE" - filters the Event Instances that have the selected event state.
+- "EVENT STATE" - filters the event instances that have the selected event state.
-- "ACKNOWLEDGED STATE" - filters the Event Instances that have the selected acknowledged state.
+- "ACKNOWLEDGED STATE" - filters the event instances that have the selected acknowledged state.
 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="Event_view_filters" src="/Event_view_filters.png" alt="Event view filter options">
     <figcaption>Fig 2.
 Event view filter options</figcaption>
 </figure>

 In the History tab there are also:
-- "DATE FILTER" - filters the Event Instances by creation date.
+- "DATE FILTER" - filters the event instances by creation date.
 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="History_filters" src="/History_filters.png" alt="History filter options">
     <figcaption>Fig 3.
 History filter options</figcaption>